KHP-Informatics/MND-DataManagementAnalysis-System/README.md

 The following sections will give the user a quick how-to-get-started guide for iRODS.
 For more complete instructions and details please read either the iRODS [manual](https://docs.irods.org/4.2.0/) or this [tutorial](https://irods.org/uploads/2016/06/irods_beginner_training_2016.pdf)

-**VERY IMPORTANT**: the following set up can be used for educational/fun deplyments.
-For a production deplyment a few tweaks are necessary.
+**VERY IMPORTANT**: the following set up can be used for educational/fun deployments.
+For a production deployment a few tweaks are necessary.
 These can be found [here](www.tweaks.com)

 ### iRODS deployment (ubuntu)